Giroud plans to continue with France and Milan

 Giroud has faced similar questions around his club future, as his deal with Milan expires at the end of the season, but he is keen to continue at San Siro.

-"I want to renew with Milan, with the victory of the Scudetto I entered the hearts of the fans," he added.
+"I want to renew with Milan, with the victory of the Scudetto I entered the hearts of the fans," he said.

 "I'm talking to the club, if there is a chance to finish my career at a high level at Milan I will.
 I could choose an exotic destination; I've always liked MLS."

-Milan sit second in Serie A, 12 points adrift of leaders Napoli, ahead of Tuesday's clash against Lazio.
+Milan sits second in Serie A, 12 points adrift of leader Napoli, ahead of Wednesday's (AEDT) clash against Lazio.